Learn if a rotatable head means your Labubu is real or fake

 Do Labubu hands and feet spin?

-1. The keychain plush Labubus (including Exciting Macaron and Big Into Energy) often have slightly posable arms, allowing you to fold them in or out.
+Labubus may have posable arms, but the hands don’t usually spin.
+The keychain plush Labubus (including Exciting Macaron and Big Into Energy) often have slightly posable arms, allowing you to fold them in or out.
 However, the hands don’t usually spin at the ends of the arms.[4]

-Some Labubus have feet that can spin 360°.
-The keychain plushes usually do not have posable legs, but you may be able to rotate the feet all the way around in a circle.
+2. The keychain plushes usually do not have posable legs, but you may be able to rotate the feet all the way around in a circle.
 There should be some resistance, though—they shouldn’t spin easily.[5]

 • There can be some variance here.
 For instance, some Labubu owners have noticed that their figures’ feet can only rotate slightly, not turn 360°.[6]